15 Crazy Things About Lady Parts

-- The average length of the labia minora is less than ¾ inch long (yes, someone got out a ruler and measured 2981 women).
-Only 1.8% of women have labia longer than 1 ½ inches.
-But remember, every vulva is different and special.
+- The average length of the labia minora is less than 3/4 of an inch long.
+(Yes, someone got out a ruler and measured 2981 women.)
+Only 1.8% of women have labia longer than one-and-a-half inches.
+But remember: Every vulva is different and special.
 Some lips hang down.
 Some are tucked up neatly inside.
 Some are long.
 Some are short.
 Some are even.
 Some aren't.
-All are beautiful.
-You're perfect just the way you are.
+But all are beautiful: You're perfect just the way you are.

 - While hair on your head can live up to seven years, pubic hair has a life expectancy of about three weeks, which is why it only grows so long.
 So don't worry if you opt not to groom your pubes—you won't need to braid them any time soon.

 - The word "vagina" comes from the Latin root meaning "sheath for a sword," which may explain why some women simply hate the word.
-So if you don't like the word "vagina," pick your own name for your girly parts.
+If you don't like it, pick your own name for your girly parts.
 Just call it something and don't be afraid to talk about it.

 - Increasing evidence suggests that the G spot feels good because it lies right over a deep part of the clitoris.
 Although experts describe the G spot as being inside the vagina on the anterior wall, just under the urethra, the crura of the clitoris actually runs right there.
 And a recent study demonstrated that vaginal orgasms may actually be deep clitoral orgasms.
 But who cares?
 An orgasm is an orgasm.
 Appreciate it, regardless of where it comes from.

-- Vaginal farts (some call them "queefs" or "varts") happen to almost all women at one time or another, especially during sex or other forms of exercise.
-So don't be embarrassed if your hooha lets out a toot.
-You're perfectly normal.
+- Vaginal farts happen to almost all women at one time or another, especially during sex or other forms of exercise.
+So don't be embarrassed if your hooha lets out a toot: You're perfectly normal.